eddyerburgh/notes/conventions.md

 4. Place references at the end of a paragraph, before the terminating punctuation mark:

-   > The host part is only used when a packet has arrived in the network specified with the network part {% cite intro-computer-networks -l 193 %}.
+   > BGP4 supports CIDR and subnetting {% cite internet-routing-architecture --locator 101 %}.

-5. Follow Latin abbreviations (like e.g. and i.e.) with a comma:
+5. Place a comma after Latin abbreviations (like _e.g._ and _i.e._):

    > Each component is separated by a dot (e.g., _eng.cisco.com._).